ColinGrime/SpellingBee/README.md

+# SpellingBee

-##### My professor was playing this Spelling Bee game... so I made a little "helper."
+My professor was playing this weird game before class, so I made a quick program to cheat!

+Gives you the answers to: https://www.nytimes.com/puzzles/spelling-bee